madminer-tool/madminer-tutorial/content/reana/introduction.md

 ## The workflow

 Below is an image of a full MadMiner workflow (the largest blue box), which includes the two subworkflows.
 The first blue boxes labeled `workflow_ph[0]` is responsible for event generation with MadGraph and simulation with Delphes running at multiple EFT parameter points, followed by a combine step that produces a single large data file.
-The `workflow_ml[0]` is responsible the ML portions, and it starts with a sampling the combined data file for training data, three training runs, evaluation of each of the three models, and then a plotting stage.
+The `workflow_ml[0]` is responsible the ML portions, and it starts with a sampling the combined data file for training data, three training runs (for SALLY, ALICE, and ALICES methods), evaluation of each of the three trained models, and then a plotting stage.

 ![image of the workflow](../images/workflow-all.png)